 Landscaping, by Area Landscape, reinforces local ecology through the planting of native pines, grasses and gorse, and marginals around the pond.

-The individual house designs vary from three to five bedrooms and incorporate a variety of open-plan and more traditional layout options to support customisation.
-All houses feature steeply pitched roofs with raised gables, substantial chimneys and dormer windows as is typical in the area.
+The individual homes designs vary from three- to five-bedrooms and incorporate a variety of open plan and more traditional layout choices.
+All houses feature steeply pitched roofs with raised gables, substantial chimneys, and dormer windows as is typical in the area.